-The liability for other post-employment benefits (OPEB) increased by \$58,314 to 1.5 million in 2019; as a result of the annual cost of these benefits exceeding the amounts paid for premiums.
-OPEB liability increased by \$560,741 in 2018 due to the implementation of GASB 75.
-The District began prefunding its OPEB liability in 2018; if it hadn't done so, the increase would have been \$1.2 million.
+The net liability for other post-employment benefits (OPEB) decreased by \$35,890 to 1.4 million in 2020, as a result of the annual cost of these benefits being exceeded by the amounts paid for premiums, as well as investment gains received by the District's OPEB prefunding trust fund.
+OPEB liability increased by \$58,314 in 2019 as a result of the annual cost of these benefits exceeding the amounts paid for premiums.